 High efficiency from Ground Source Heat Pumps

-The UK's first 'modern' closed loop borehole Ground Source Heat Pump installation has recently turned 20 years of age with heat pump and boreholes still going strong.
+The UK's first 'modern' closed loop borehole Ground Source Heat Pump installation has recently turned 20 years old with both heat pump and boreholes going strong, and expected to do so for many years to come.
 Many systems outside the UK are much older than this.

 The major direct heat source for a GSHP is the ground, although ultimately it is, of course, from solar energy which is stored in the ground.
 A well-designed and maintained borehole, or trenched ground array, will provide continuous operation for 100 years or more – provided nobody digs it up!

 As such the ground array acts as a very long term capital asset for the system owner.
 A low temperature GSHP scheme provides the most efficient means to obtain renewable heating and cooling.
 Over three units of heat (or cool) is provided for every unit of input electrical energy.
 Over the course of a year, this factor of GSHP efficiency is termed the 'seasonal performance factor' (SPF).
 A system providing a building over the course of a year with a balance of heat and cool will have a SPF of 5 or often much more.
 Combustion systems such as biomass or gas of course cannot reach an SPF of 1.

 The UK's long term aim for the provision of renewable heating is to utilise heat pumps powered by low, and ultimately zero, carbon electricity.
 Great strides have already been taken to reduce the 'carbon intensity' of mains power – and so heat pumps provide a source of efficient renewable heat (and cool) with ever-decreasing CO2 emissions.